Local Ice Rinks in the Copper Country

 Buildings in the 1940's |

-was located on the South shore of Portage Lake
+was built in 1902 on the South shore of Portage Lake

 1901 when it acquired the location on the shore of Portage Lake from the Ruppe